Last Reviewed: Monday 13 July 2020

 Any decisions we make will be based on the latest Public Health and Government advice, which is updated daily.

-This page will be regularly updated with new information.
+This page will be updated with new information and changes in guidance.

 If you have any concerns about your loved one, please contact your relevant Care Home Manager.